Supermarcel10/NixOSConfig/README.md

 ## 📄 License

-This configuration is released under the MIT License.
-See the `LICENSE` file for details.
+This configuration is released under the Unlicense License.
+See the [license file](LICENCE) for details.